 - In addition to his position at Stevens, Mike regularly consults with industry, applying system engineering principles to businesses improvement.
 He is a past member of the faculty of the Center for Management Development at Rutgers University, where he delivered and taught a workshop entitled "Strategeic Dimensions of Supervision and Team Leadership.".

 Henry Morton Distinguished Teaching Professor (2006)

-- Dr. Pennotti is a member of the International Council on Systems Engineering, a senior member of both the IEEE and the American Society for Quality, and a former trustee of Caldwell College.
+- Dr. Pennotti is a Fellow of the International Council on Systems Engineering, a senior member of both the IEEE and the American Society for Quality, and a former trustee of Caldwell College.

 - He is also a graduate of the AEA/Stanford Executive Institute for Technology Executives.